 Exotic/Nuisance Vegetation Removal: The areas of proposed vegetative and habitat improvements have been estimated, based on preliminary field review and observation, as part of the conceptual site plan development process.
 Exotic/nuisance vegetative species currently present on the site, with particularly dense colonization along the mangrove shoreline, include Brazilian pepper, carrotwood and Australian pine.
 Groundcover vegetation up to the natural mangrove shoreline consists primarily of turfgrasses and colonizing weedy species.
 A more detailed, final plan for exotic vegetation treatment/removal, and enhancement of wetland and upland/buffer habitat will be prepared during the project design and permitting phase.
 At such time, more detailed and specific field location of exotic/nuisance species colonization (through use of field survey methods), along with development of plans and specifications for the actual habitat enhancements (e.g., specific methods of removal, precautionary measures, species composition, planting schedules, etc.) will be prepared, and will enable calculation of the actual acreages that will be subject to habitat enhancement and creation.
-Primary targets for enhancement of onsite wetland habitats will be in the vicinity of the southern shoreline and along the western property boundary.
+Primary targets for enhancement of on-site wetland habitats will be in the vicinity of the southern shoreline and along the western property boundary.
 Enhancement of mangrove swamp wetlands would likely involve removal of exotic vegetation (e.g., Brazilian pepper, carrotwood, etc.) combined with selective planting of native saltmarsh species and/or mangrove trees.
 The exact type, location and extent of exotic/nuisance vegetation removal and habitat enhancement will be determined following more detailed site planning, identification of degraded habitats and completion of functional assessments, all of which would be accomplished during the design and permitting phase of the project.
 The proposed site plan will also provide enhancements to the wetland setback along the southern property boundary.
 In this area, maintained turfgrass (and more recently colonizing weedy species) that has existed for decades along the edges of mangroves and tidal wetlands will be replaced with native upland and transitional plant species and naturally vegetated bio-swales.
 This will result in an improved physical buffer for the natural, tidal wetlands, and will add structural habitat for wildlife utilization, while serving to provide supplemental natural filtering of stormwater runoff into the bay.
+The implementation of the natural resources elements of the site development plans will be subject to review and approval of the County's Natural Resources Department.